Squadify-FS/squadify-backend/README.md

 To stop all dockers from running, run "docker stop $(docker ps -a -q)"

-To delete images and containers, first run "docker rmi $(docker images -a -q)" (If it says there's a docker using the image, just run "docker rm <container id>")
+To delete images and containers, first run "docker rmi $(docker images -a -q)" (If it says there's docker/s using the image, just run "docker rm <container id>", id/s will be given in the error)

 ///////////////////////